stg-tud/SID-UP/README.md

 	* the main SID-UP library
 * Elmish
 	* a version of the SID-UP library that tries to emulate Elms (http://elm-lang.org/) propagation algorithm
-* log2dot
-	* this was used to visualize reactive networks from logfiles (currently unsupported)
 * project
 	* this is not a sub project, but contains build definitions
 * scala-react